-Even if HIE isn’t diagnosed directly after birth, there are often signs and symptoms within the first months and years after the baby’s birth.
+Even if HIE isn’t diagnosed directly after birth, there are often signs of developmental delay, and symptoms within the first months and years after the baby’s birth.
 In many cases, a baby who suffered from birth asphyxia does not reach developmental milestones at the same time as their healthy peers.
 These developmental signs may include:

 - Seizure disorder (epilepsy)

 - Delayed developmental milestones, such as responding to sounds, holding their heads up, crawling, walking, rolling over, and/or talking

 Even if a baby does not show signs of HIE or another birth injury immediately, parents should be aware of these developmental signs and symptoms.
 Tests such as magnetic resonance imaging (MRI) of the brain or an electroencephalogram (EEG) can be used to check for signs of brain damage due to oxygen deprivation.
 Although therapeutic hypothermia (cooling therapy) can only be used within a few hours of a suspected case of birth asphyxia, there are numerous potential interventions and therapies that can be utilized when a child has a developmental delay.
 For families, dealing with HIE can be challenging – but there is hope with proper diagnosis and treatment.

 Each case of neonatal encephalopathy is different.
 The long-term effects of HIE will vary significantly based on the following:

 - Whether therapeutic hypothermia/whole body cooling therapy was administered shortly after birth;